Towards Spatial Trace with Reasoning in Vision-Language Models for Robotics: Related work

-\textbf{Spatial Reasoning with VLMs.} Spatial reasoning refers to the ability to perceive and reason about 3D space, comprising metric-agnostic and -grounded types.
-Metric-agnostic reasoning~\cite{chen2024spatialvlm, cheng2024spatialrgpt, song2024robospatial, zhou2025roborefer, ma2025spatialllm, yang2025vlaser, wang2025towards, jia2025omnispatial,yang2025mmsi, daxberger2025mm, wang2025pulsecheck457, ma20253dsrbench, yang2025cambrian, yin2025spatial} captures object-centric properties (\eg, position, orientation) and inter-object relations (\eg, left/right, near/far), whereas metric-grounded reasoning involves precise, absolute-scale measurements~\cite{chen2025sd, xu2025multi, wu2025spatialscore, cai2024spatialbot, sun2025spacevista} (\eg, distance, depth, size) in physical world.
-Compared to metric-agnostic one, metric-grounded reasoning requires better 3D understanding.
-Despite using 3D modalities, either explicitly~\cite{chen2025sd, zhou2025roborefer, cheng20253d, cai2024spatialbot, mao2025spatiallm, liu2025ssr} (\eg, point clouds, depth maps) or implicitly~\cite{chen2025think, wu2025spatial, fan2025vlm, hu2025g, zheng2025learning} (\eg, VGGT~\cite{wang2025vggt}), existing methods still struggle to reason complex absolute-scal scenes for \textit{3D spatial referring and measuring}.
-We thus propose a 3D-aware VLM that uses scale supervision and accepts arbitrary geometric inputs to address this gap. \textbf{Trace Generation with VLMs for Robotics.} Trace enhances manipulation by capturing the spatio-temporal dynamics of objects.
-Recent advances in VLMs~\cite{liu2023visual_instruction_tuning,liu2024robomamba,qin2024mp5,qin2024worldsimbench,zhou2024minedreamer,chen2024rh20t,chen2025geometrically,bai2025qwen2} focus on predicting 2D visual traces (\ie, 2D point sequence) and guiding robotic actions in two ways. \textbf{(1)} Lift-to-3D~\cite{xu2025a0, ji2025robobrain, team2025robobrain, zhou2024code, yuan2025embodied}: Projects 2D traces into 3D spatial trace using depth maps and camera intrinsics. \textbf{(2)} Overlap-on-2D~\cite{lee2025molmoact, li2025hamster, zheng2024tracevla}: Renders the 2D trace onto the image by steering the control policies for action generation.
+\textbf{Trace Generation with VLMs for Robotics.} Trace enhances manipulation by capturing the spatio-temporal dynamics of objects.
+Recent advances in VLMs~\cite{achiam2023gpt,team2023gemini,anthropic2024claude,bai2025qwen2,qin2024mp5, qin2024worldsimbench, tan2025roboos, tan2025roboosnext, zhou2025chain, zhou2024minedreamer, chen2024rh20t, ji2026prm, wang2025towards,li2025llavaonevision} focus on predicting 2D visual traces (\ie, 2D point sequences) and guiding robotic actions in two ways. \textbf{(1)} Lift-to-3D~\cite{xu2025a0, ji2025robobrain, team2025robobrain, yuan2025embodied}: Projects 2D traces into 3D spatial trace using depth maps and camera intrinsics. \textbf{(2)} Overlap-on-2D~\cite{lee2025molmoact, li2025hamster, zheng2024tracevla}: Renders the 2D trace onto the image by steering the control policies for action generation.
 However, 2D traces struggle to fully capture object dynamics in 3D space.
 Moreover, existing works for 2D visual trace struggle to handle complex spatially constrained instructions and supervise the key perception steps, also required by multi-step 3D spatial tracing, largely due to the lack of datasets.
 We thus propose a new dataset and benchmark tailored for spatial tracing.